stronnag/mwptools/src/samples/flashgo/README.md

 ## Description

-`flashgo` is a simple tool to download / erase data flash
+`flashgo` is a simple tool to download / erase data flash from INAV flight controllers.
+Requires INAV 1.80 or later (MSPv2 support).

 ## Features